netzego/wiresmith/README.md

 ## How to use

-You need to at least provide the internal netork to use and the local node's endpoint.
+You need to at least provide the internal network to use and the local node's endpoint.
 The endpoint can either be an interface or a specific local interface address.
 For instance, one of the simplest invocations would be: